The Very Best Adjustable Dumbbells

 Best adjustable kettlebell

-This adjustable kettlebell from Bowflex is the top kettlebell I recommend.
-Much like the SelectTech dumbbells above, the 840 kettlebell uses a dial selector system: You turn the dial to pick the weight, and then you lift the kettlebell with the handle off its base.
+For about $70 less than you’d pay for the Bells of Steel, this adjustable kettlebell from Bowflex is another option we recommend.
+It’s under $150 and much like the SelectTech dumbbells above, the 840 kettlebell uses a dial selector system: You turn the dial to pick the weight, and then you lift the kettlebell with the handle off its base.

 Some more strength-training equipment we’ve written about